- NLP

 In the prompt_template

-parameter, we use a placeholder for a text value that comes from the review
+parameter, we use a placeholder for a text value that

-column, that is, text:{{review}}
+column, that is, text:{{ review }}

 .